 The proboscis is covered with saliva, and when it pieces the skin the saliva enters the human body.
 The immune system instantly reacts to this foreign substance by sending histamine to the bite area in an attempt to flush out the foreign substance.
 The histamine (which is produced naturally by the human body) increases the blood flow and the white blood count to the bite area, this causes swelling and inflammation.

 All this activity around the mosquito bite area does not go unnoticed by the surrounding nerves.
 The surrounding nerves respond to the extra histamine in the area by causing the area to itch.
 And just so you’ll know, scratching will make the itching worse.
 This is one reason anti-histamine is often prescribed to treat any type of skin irritation, including mosquito bites, it stops the itching.

-West Nile virus, Zika virus, Chikungunya virus, dengue, yellow fever and various forms of encephalitis that affect both humans and horses.
-Canine heartworms are caused from a bite from a carrier mosquito.
+West Nile virus, Zika virus, Chikungunya virus, dengue, yellow fever and various forms of encephalitis affect both humans and horses.
+Canine heartworms are caused by a bite from a carrier mosquito.
 For a tiny insect with no teeth, the mosquito is very dangerous.

 How Mosquitoes Pick Their Victims

 Your own body heat helps them find you and the best capillary to pierce in your body.
 Our warmblood makes us prime targets for hungry mosquitoes, and the heat sensors located around their mouth tell them the perfect spot for bloodsucking.